manujatp/AutomationRepo/README.md

 4. Clicking on User and doing header validation using hard assertion and adding new user (Only 2 users can add so checking it before adding) and validating it using soft validation.
 5. Clicking on Task Categories and doing  header validation and adding new task and validating it.
-    ***Duplication of Task Category(in AccountSetting-TaskCategories link) values are not allowed, so please change the value of TS:TaskCategry in the Excel(src/main/resources/data/TestData.xlsx)

 6. Clicking on Tags and doing header validation and adding new Tag and validating it.

 Third Test AccSetIntegrationTest in class AccountSettingTest